audlab/audlab.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the University of Michigan School of Information, where I am a part of the [Michigan Information Interaction Lab](https://www.mi2lab.com).
+I am a PhD student at the University of Michigan School of Information, where I am a part of the [Michigan Information Interaction Lab](https://www.mi2lab.com).

 My research interests lie primarily in the fields of human-computer interaction, virtual/augmented reality and remote collaboration.
 Recently, I have been studying the use of VR as a collaborative workspace groupware.
 I use human-centered design techniques to understand how distributed collaborators perform productive and creative tasks in VR.